-Defending Individuals against Drug Possession Charges in Atlantic County and Camden County, New Jersey
+Defending Individuals Against Drug Possession Charges in and Around Haddonfield

 New Jersey has very tough drug laws—some of the toughest in the United States.
 Consequently, drug offenses are prosecuted very harshly.
 Even a conviction for simple drug possession can result in serious penalties and consequences, all of which could impact you personally and financially for many years to come.
 You will also have a criminal record on your hands that could have a negative impact on your future professional opportunities.